Life Insurance After Divorce

 Whether a single parent or not, we all want the best for our kids.
 A term life insurance policy can help ensure your kids maintain a stable lifestyle and perhaps even have enough money to pay for college or other large expenses.

 Fortunately, term life insurance is easy to obtain and pretty affordable.
 Of course, buying term life insurance when you’re younger means you can purchase a larger policy for less month, but it’s still an affordable solution for everyone all around.

-For example, a healthy 40-year-old male can get a free quote online with Bestow for a $250,000 life insurance policy that only costs $25 per month or $300 per year.
+For example, a healthy 40-year-old male can get a $250,000 life insurance policy that only costs as little as $25 per month or $300 per year.
 That’s less than a monthly gym membership for most people.
 A 35-year-old female can get $200,000 of term coverage for just $11 per month.
 That’s very little to pay to insure any income you’ll receive from your ex-spouse.

 Plus, term life insurance will provide you with the assurance of knowing your beneficiary(ies) will be financially provided for.